plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 `format`
 :   Invokes the target `format` in both `backend/Makefile` and `frontend/Makefile`.
-    This formats the code base according to Plone standards
+    This formats the code base according to Plone standards.

 `lint`
 :   Invokes the target `lint` in both `backend/Makefile` and `frontend/Makefile`.